paradoxysm/dsigm/doc/pydoc/GMM.md

-# dsigm.SGMM
+# dsigm.GMM

-The Self-stabilizing Gaussian Mixture Model (SGMM) is a modified Gaussian Mixture Model that is capable of automatically converging to the optimal number of components during fitting.
-The SGMM refines the number of components by narrowing a search interval through the Bayesian Information Criterion until converged.
+The Gaussian Mixture Model (GMM) is based on `sklearn.mixture.GaussianMixture` and is used to model data distributions as a mixture of *k* gaussian components.

 **Attributes**
 ```